Post Summary: The Ultimate Northern Idaho Itinerary (Road Trip routes and more!)

 - Visit the vibrant capital city of Idaho!
 There are so many adventurous things to do in Boise, Idaho – you’ll need to spend a whole summer here!

 - Experience some of the best vineyards in Idaho’s wine country.
-The Snake River Valley AVA boast exceptional wine and winemakers for an unforgettable evening among the vines.
+The Snake River Valley AVA boasts exceptional wine and winemakers for an unforgettable evening among the vines.

 - Get out of this world and explore the epic Crater’s Of The Moon National Monument.
 This place literally looks like the moon.
 Even NASA astronauts go and train there before there intergalactic quests!